Greek Cucumber Noodle Bowls with Turkey Meatballs are a fun and filling healthy lunch. Healthy eating doesn’t have to be boring!

 Tip: Try giving the cut onions a soak in ice water for 10-15 minutes before using them (swirl them around once or twice).
 This takes the harshness out of the onions.
 I do this often in recipes that I’m serving to a crowd like this orzo pasta salad or healthy broccoli salad.

-The tzatziki ties everything together and you don’t have to make it from scratch, thanks to Sabra’s delicious Classic Tzatziki Dip.
+The tzatziki ties everything together.
 It’s made with Greek yogurt, it’s gluten-free, and it’s delicious on everything from carrot sticks, to sandwiches, to this cucumber noodle bowl.
-If you’d rather make your own (and it’s easy!), try this homemade tzatziki.
+It’s easy to make your own homemade tzatziki.

 This recipe, if you have the meatballs prepped, comes together in 10 minutes.
 It’s a meal-prepper’s dream come true.